Some materials use “durability” as the main attribute to claim resilience.

 Shake Table Testing

 The Trees and Timber Research Institute of Italy tested a full-scale seven-story CLT building on the world's largest shake table in Japan with excellent results.
 Even when subjected to severe earthquake simulation (magnitude of 7.2 and acceleration of 0.8 to 1.2 g), the structure showed no residual deformation after the test.
 The maximum inter-story drift was 1.5 inches and the maximum lateral deformation at the top of the building was just 11.3 inches.
-Watch a test on our YouTube channel.
+Watch a test on YouTube.

 Texas Tornado Damage Assessment Report